magicalpanda/MagicalRecord/Docs/Installing-MagicalRecord.md

 #import <MagicalRecord/MagicalRecordShorthandMethodAliases.h>
 ```

+If you're using Swift, you'll need to add these imports to the Objective-C bridging header.

 Once you've included the headers, you just need to call the `+[MagicalRecord enableShorthandMethods]` class method _before_ you setup/use MagicalRecord:

 ```